The new year is the perfect time to take stock of your life.

 Motorcycle Safety Courses teach the foundations for better riding techniques.
 The introductory courses are perfect for prospective and new riders with only a few miles under their belt.

 If you've never been on a motorcycle before, this is your chance to try one out.
 A bonus is that a passing grade allows you to skip the road test when getting your "M" endorsement in most states.

-We know that we are always on the lookout for something new and different to add to our collection.
-There's nothing like adding a new ride to your stable, whether it's your first bike or your tenth.
+We know we always look for something new and different to add to our collection—nothing like adding a new ride to your stable, whether your first or tenth bike.

-You can save money on a policy and ensure that you're covered in case of an unforeseen mishap.
-With the right insurance, you'll be back on the road as soon as possible, without paying high out-of-pocket costs.
+You can save money on a policy and ensure that you're covered in an unforeseen mishap.
+With the right insurance, you'll be back on the road as soon as possible without paying high out-of-pocket costs.

 Whether you are ATGATT (all the gear all the time) or just pop on a helmet, it's essential to not skimp on your motorcycle gear—it can save your life.
 We think it's worth investing in the best equipment you can afford because you never know when you'll need it.

-Breakthroughs in safety technology mean that armor from makers like D30 and SAS-TEC is ultra-light and ultra-strong and fits under regular clothing.
+Breakthroughs in technology mean that armor from makers like D30 and SAS-TEC is ultra-light, ultra-strong, and fits under regular clothing.
+Helmets, too, are getting lighter and stronger every year.
 Wearable airbags are available to the public (not just for MotoGP riders!).
-Helmets, too, are getting lighter and stronger every year.

 The average motorcycle helmet is safe for five years of use provided it has not been dropped on the ground, been involved in an accident, and has not been cared for improperly.

-Bottom line, your helmet is designed to absorb a heavy blow once.
-Once that happens its time to purchase a new one.
+Bottom line: your helmet is designed to absorb an impact once.
+Once that happens, it's time to purchase a new one.
 If you haven't refreshed in a while, now's the time.